Shaista Khan Mosque: History

 Subahdar Shaista Khan built this small mosque at the bank of river Buriganga.
 Shaista Khan was the Mughal subahdar who ruled the Bengal from 1664 to 1688.
-The exact date of the building of this mosque is not known, but it is assumed that it was built when Subahdar Shaista Khan first came to Dhaka in 1664.
-It is supposed to be built between 1663 and 1678, the first viceroyalty of Khan.
+The exact date of the building of this mosque is not known, however it is assumed that it was built when Subahdar Shaista Khan first came to Dhaka in 1664; and built between 1663 and 1678, for the first viceroyalty of Khan.
 During the British period the mosque was seriously damaged by an accidental fire.
-Recently the mosque has been repaired and has lost its original look.
+Recently the mosque was repaired and lost its original look.

-An old inscription in Persian fixed over the doorway still stands today, declaring that Shaista Khan erected the mosque.
+An inscription in Persian fixed over the doorway still stands, declaring that Shaista Khan erected the mosque.
 Other details including the dates are unclear.